sebasvila/fif/content/posts/schaublin13-refurbish-5/index.en.md

 date: 2022-09-02T18:21:00
 coverImage: "portada.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Milling machine
   - Schaublin 13
   - Ram alignment and geometry
   - Measuring geometry
   - Scraping
 draft: false
 ---
 The last post discovered the Y axis ram problems.
 In this post I explain how the aligment problems were (partially) solved.
 This is the result of a long journey through geometry and aligment testing,